Melody Jordahl-Iafrato M.D. (Residency Program Director)

 Dr. Jordahl-Iafrato graduated from the University of Arizona College of Medicine.
 She grew up in Thatcher, Arizona, and then attended Luther College in Decorah, Iowa.
 Following medical school, she completed a family medicine residency at Banner Good Samaritan in Phoenix, Arizona.
 She spent another year at Good Samaritan while completing a faculty development fellowship and serving as junior faculty.
 She then moved on to the Hopi Health Care Center where she practiced full spectrum family medicine, including outpatient clinic, emergency, hospital, and obstetrical care.
 She then served as clinical lead in the Show Low, AZ, office of North Country HealthCare, a federally qualified health center.
 While there, she was able to continue to be involved in obstetrical medicine while maintaining a full time outpatient practice.
 She is involved with organized medicine at both the state and national level and served as President of the Arizona Academy of Family Physicians in 2012-2013.
-Professional interests include women’s and rural health.
+She was appointed to the AAFP Commission on Continuing Professional Development in December 2013 for a 4 year term.
+Professional interests include resident education and women’s and rural health.

 Susan Hadley, M.D.